 Does Product Management Care about Scrum vs. Scrumban?

-I argue that Product Management can handle Agile better under Scrumban than Scrum, especially when there’s a single person serving as product manager and product owner–because there’s less intensity around the product owner’s need to be present in the room with engineering.
+I argue that Product Management can manage Agile better under Scrumban than Scrum, especially when there’s a single person serving as product manager and product owner–because there’s less time-sensitivity around the product owner’s need to be present in the room with engineering.

 Here’s how it helped us: